ThatAkani/List-of-Programs/README.md

 # List-of-Programs
-Here is my list of Programs i have collected and recommend through the years of using my Computer.
-This list will mainly be used for the Purpose of listing the Programs i would install when doing a clean install of my Computer.
+Here is my list of programs i have collected and recommend through the years of using my computer.
+This list will mainly be used for the purpose of listing the programs i would install when doing a clean install of my computer.

 ## List